BoraVyvorant/eve-moonbot/README.md

 ### Mining Configuration

-The `systems` configuration item is a list of solar system names; the application will filter out any extractions happening in other systems.
+If present, the `systems` configuration item is a list of solar system names;
+the application will filter out any extractions happening in other systems.
+If `systems` is absent, all systems will be included.

 The `minerals` item gives you somewhere to put a list of the minerals resulting from the operation.
 It's impossible to get this information from the API